 As of late 2025, more than 2,300 contestable customers had switched to the retail market under RCOA, and 37 Retail Aggregated Groups represented a combined demand of 31 MW.
 ERC indicated a Comprehensive Roadmap to outline phased implementation of RCOA, RAP, and the Green Energy Option Program.

 2,300 customers is the early-adopter cohort.
-When the threshold drops to 100 kW in June, that number will swell by an order of magnitude over the next 24–36 months.
+Now that the threshold has dropped to 100 kW, that number will swell by an order of magnitude over the next 24–36 months.
 Two things to know: (1) RES providers have finite capacity to onboard new accounts — early movers get better terms; (2) Retail Aggregated Groups let businesses below the threshold pool demand and qualify together.
 We help build them.

 Most Philippine mid-market firms manage between 12 and 18 separate vendors for functions that could be handled by a single integrated partner — HR here, IT there, energy somewhere else, compliance on the side.
 Each relationship demands its own meetings, its own paperwork, its own context-switching tax.
 Multiply that across a fiscal year and the hidden cost is staggering.